MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/theming.md

 - A new theme can be created using the **yarn msdyn365 add-theme NEW_THEME_NAME** [CLI (command-line interface)](cli-command-reference.md#add-theme) command.
 This command will create a theme in the /src/themes/ folder.
 - Under the styles directory, you will find the SCSS entry point file for the theme.
 This file uses the naming pattern **THEME_NAME.theme.scss**.
 - Themes are created as special modules.
 They contain definition files that include the theme's friendly name and description, and also a template React component.
-- There is no limit to the number of .scss files that your theme can contain.
+- There is no limit to the number of SCSS files that your theme can contain.
-- Your theme entry point can import other .scss files by using relative paths.
+- Your theme entry point can import other SCSS files by using relative paths.

 ## Best practices